 12 ) Marjoram

-Marjoram belongs to the mint family and are perennial herbs with woody stems and sweet pine and citrus flavours.
-The leaves are hairy and oval shaped.
-It is often confused with oregano, as both look similar, though are very different in flavour.
+Marjoram belongs to the mint family and is a perennial herb with a woody stem and sweet pine and citrus flavors.
+The leaves are hairy and oval-shaped.

-Mostly the leaves are used for culinary purposes in seasoning soups, stews, dressings and sauces.
-Its oil is used in cosmetic purposes.
+Mostly the leaves are used for culinary purposes in seasoning soups, stews, dressings, and sauces.
+Its oil is used for cosmetic purposes.

 13 ) Mint

 Mint is an aromatic perennial herb having around 25 species of which the spearmint and peppermint are the most widely used.

 It is valued for its leaves which are used both fresh and dried in cooking.